KR3KZ/pyd2bot/README.md

 ### Create rsa keys to encrypt your account credentials

 Crate a folder outside the repository for example `C:/my_passEnc_keys`.
+Add new env variable to your env pointing to this folder you created, name this variable `PASS_ENC_KEYS`.
 Don't make an error in the var name.
 Then run :

 `make genRsaKeyPair dst-dir=$PASS_ENC_KEYS`